yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                         sequences.
-E.g: If the table is partitioned by (continent: string, country :string, time : string) then 'Asia,India,2014-02-26-01-21' will indicate continent=Asia,country=India,time=2014-02-26-01-21 hive.txnsPerBatchAsk      1000          Number of transactions requested per Transaction batch from Hive. autoCreatePartitions      true          Flume will automatically create the necessary Hive partitions to stream to batchSize                 5000          Max number of events written to Hive in a single Hive transaction maxOpenConnections        500           Allow only this number of open connections.
-If this number is exceeded, the least recently used connection is closed. callTimeout               10000         Number of milliseconds allowed for Hive & HDFS I/O operations, such as openTxn, write, commit, abort.
+E.g: If the table is partitioned by (continent: string, country :string, time : string) then 'Asia,India,2014-02-26-01-21' will indicate continent=Asia,country=India,time=2014-02-26-01-21 hive.txnsPerBatchAsk      1000          Number of transactions requested per Transaction batch from Hive. heartBeatInterval         240           (In seconds) Interval between consecutive heartbeats sent to Hive to keep transactions from expiring.
+                                        Set this value to 0 to disable heartbeats. autoCreatePartitions      true          Flume will automatically create the necessary Hive partitions to stream to batchSize                 5000          Max number of events written to Hive in a single Hive transaction maxOpenConnections        500           Allow only this number of open connections.
+If this number is exceeded, the least recently used connection is closed. callTimeout               10000         (In milliseconds) Timeout for Hive & HDFS I/O operations, such as openTxn, write, commit, abort.
 **serializer**                          Specifies how to parse the incoming data format into fields and map them to columns in the hive table.
                                         Supported serializer names: DELIMITED serializer.*                            Depends on the chosen serializer